buildpacks/spec/buildpack.md

 - `type` - This MAY use the SPDX 2.1 license expression, but is not limited to identifiers in the SPDX Licenses List.
 - `uri` - If this buildpack is using a nonstandard license, then this key MAY be specified in lieu of or in addition to `type` to point to the license.

+**The buildpack execution environments:**

+The `[[buildpack.exec-env]]` table is optional and MAY contain a list of execution environments that the buildpack supports where:

+- `name` - This MUST specify an execution environment name (e.g., "production", "test", "development").

 **The buildpack SBOM:**

 *Key: `sbom-formats = [ "<string>" ]`*